The importance of being an LGBTQIA ally and how you can do it through your creative collateral - Bright - A design agency for nonprofits

 The importance of being an LGBTQIA ally and how you can do it through your creative collateral

-Written by Charlotte Davies, Project Manager at Bright
+Written by Charlotte, Project Manager at Bright

 We all understand the importance of including an LGBTQIA flag on our email signature or a diversity statement on our website but what does it really mean to show your alliance to the community?
 We’ve explored some of the different ways that you can show your support through your creative collateral outside of just the general tick box items.
 Check them out below!